LynkFS/Shoestring-V2/README.md

 Nothing during the development gave me more satisfaction than deleting chunks of code which were not absolutely necessary.

+This is the upgraded and enhanced version of the original framework.

-ShoeString in action : see [the kitchen sink application.](https://lynkfs.com/docs/ss-v2), and [this link](https://lynkfs.com/docs/ss-v2/booklet) for explanations, architectural choices and documentation.
+To get a feel for it, see ShoeString-V2 in action : [a comprehensive kitchensink demo.](https://lynkfs.com/docs/ss-v2), and follow [this link](https://lynkfs.com/docs/ss-v2/booklet) for explanations, architectural choices and documentation.